Hercules (DC Comics): Post-Flashpoint

 Hercules is later seen living a quiet, peaceful life as a human in the mountains outside Oregon.
-He is confronted by Darkseid's daughter Grail, who kills him and steals his life force in order to feed it to an adolescent Darkseid.
+He is confronted by Darkseid's daughter Grail, who kills him and steals his life force to feed it to an adolescent Darkseid.

 Powers and abilities

-As the son of Zeus and Wonder Woman's half-brother, Hercules is the one who provides Shazam's grand superpower and is therefore, one of DC's most physically powerful characters for having a level of strength equivalent to that of the aforementioned hero (and Shazam was already able to injure Kryptonians without major difficulties).
+As the son of Zeus and Wonder Woman's half-brother, Hercules is the one who provides Shazam's superhuman strength and is therefore, one of DC's most physically powerful characters.
 As an Olympian demigod, he has other standard characteristics for all members of the race; superhuman speed, agility, reflexes, senses, endurance, durability, healing factor and immortality.
-He still has some degree of shape change.

 Hercules is also an advanced level martial fighter.
 Though easily dominated by Hippolyta, the Queen noted and congratulated him on his excellent combat skills (though below the standard Amazon level).
 He is able to combine his martial techniques and tactics with his incredible strength, revealing himself as a complicated and dangerous opponent to anyone facing him.